skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 bpplschedrep ${policy} weekly -rl 3 -freq $[86400*7]
 ```

 Lastly, we define the schedule window.
 The day that the schedule will run on is a numeric switch using the usual Unix day numbering scheme where Sunday is 0.
-The two values to this option are that start time in seconds after midnight and the duration of the window, also in seconds.
-Again, the use of shell arithmetic helps here, specifying a 2am start and lasting for 4 hours.
+The two values to this option are the start time in seconds after midnight and the duration of the window, also in seconds.
+Again, the use of shell arithmetic helps here, specifying a 2am start and lasting for 4 hours in this example.

 ``` bash
 bpplschedrep ${policy} weekly -2 $[3600*2] $[3600*4]